mongodb-developer/Google-Cloud-RAG-Langchain/README.md

-# RAG Chatbot Assistant with MongoDB Atlas, Google Cloud and Langchain
+# RAG Chat Assistant with MongoDB Atlas, Google Cloud and Langchain

 This is a demo of a chatbot assistant using retrieval augmented generation (RAG).